johnturingan/gulp-html-to-json/README.md

 * `filename` (optional)
     * filename of the json file
+    * should use only if you have 1 group template.
 * `useAsVariable` (optional)
     * default false
     * If set to true, it will output your file as a javascript variable.
 Otherwise, json file